Bjxrnn/ES-Trades/README.md

 # How to use:
-1) Star and clone the repository to your machine.
+1) Clone the repository to your machine by running the command "git clone https://github.com/Bjxrnn/ES-Trades.git"
 2) Go to https://finnhub.io/ and get your free API key.
-Create a new file in the folder called "creds.py" and type "api_key='[PASTE YOUR API KEY HERE]'" in the file.
+Go to creds.py and paste your API key into the file.
 3) Run the command "pip install -r requirements.txt"
 4) Once all the dependencies have been installed, run the command "python -m flask run"
 5) This should start a local server and you can access it on your browser.